sriaakash06/SriAakashHousePortfolio-master/README.md

 ### Welcome to my portfolio

-Hi everyone, thanks for being here.
+Hi everyone, welcome to my portfolio.

-I am a computer science student.
-I made this portfolio alongside my studies to increase my web development skills and show them.
+I’m Sri Aakash, a B.Tech Information Technology student with a strong interest in UI/UX design and full-stack web development.
+I built this 3D portfolio alongside my academic studies to continuously improve my skills and to showcase my work in an interactive way.

-Some details about this project.
+About this project:

-I made this project with React Three Fiber.
-I used helpers from Drei.
-I used GSAP to animate the camera.
-The shaders are written with GLSL.
-I used Blender to create the house.
+This portfolio is developed using React Three Fiber, with utility helpers from Drei.
+I used GSAP to create smooth camera animations, and the custom visual effects are written using GLSL shaders.
+The 3D house model was designed and rendered in Blender, then integrated into the web experience.

-If you notice a bug or if you have any questions, please contact me.
+This project reflects my passion for creative coding, modern web technologies, and interactive user experiences.

+If you notice any bugs, have suggestions, or would like to connect, feel free to reach out to me.
+I’d be happy to hear your feedback.

 **LinkedIn :** https://www.linkedin.com/in/sri-aakash06
 **GitHub :** https://github.com/sriaakash06